-HACA complies with 24 CFR 5.903(f) and 5.905(d) in the following manner:
+HACA complies with HUD requirements, including 24 CFR 5.903(f) and 5.905(d) in the following manner:

-HACA will require each household member age 17 and older to sign a consent form allowing HACA to request the criminal history report.

-Once the consent is signed, HACA will request the criminal history report from its third party vendor or other government agency.
+- -Authorization -- HACA will require each household member age 17 and older to sign a consent form - allowing HACA to request the criminal history report. - Criminal Records --Once the consent is signed, HACA will request the criminal history report from its third party vendor or other government agency.
+HACA does not obtain criminal conviction records directly from law enforcement agencies.

-Upon review of the criminal history report, if there is information on the report that may be grounds for denial, HACA will share the information with the applicant and provide a opportunity for the family to dispute the accuracy of the information or provide additional relevant information.
+Upon review of the criminal history report, if there is information on the report that may be grounds for denial, HACA will share the information with the applicant and provide an opportunity for the family to dispute the accuracy of the information or provide additional relevant information.

-After review of the report and any information provided by the family, HACA will determine if a denial is applicable.
+• After review of the report and any information provided by the family, HACA will determine if a denial is applicable.
 If a denial is warranted, a written notice of denial will be given to the family if they are present or mailed if they are not.
 The notice will provide the detailed summary of the criminal history that caused the reason for the proposed denial.

-Additionally, the denial notice will advise the applicant of the right to request an informal hearing to dispute the accuracy of the data and the basis for the denial.
+• Additionally, the denial notice will advise the applicant of the right to request an informal hearing to dispute the accuracy of the data and the basis for the denial.
 The request must be made in writing within 15 calendar days of the date of the denial notice.
 If the family fails to request an informal hearing within 15 calendar days of the date of the official denial letter, the denial shall become final.